 Our course offerings provide opportunities for didactic and experiential training in a number of different formats for the busy health care professional.
 Whether you are a brand new clinician in practice, or a seasoned professional looking to brush up on your STD diagnosis and treatment skills, the Ratelle PTC offers training to meet your needs and schedule.

-2015 STD Treatment Guideline News!!
+2015 CDC STD Treatment Guidelines Mobile Apps

-The Sylvie Ratelle STD/HIV Prevention and Training Center is proud to be a part of the STD Clinical Consultation Network, providing STD Clinical Consultation Services to healthcare providers in the states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut and Florida.
+The Sylvie Ratelle STD/HIV Prevention Training Center is proud to be a part of the STD Clinical Consultation Network, providing STD Clinical Consultation Services to healthcare providers in the states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut and Florida.
 To request a consult, go to www.stdccn.org

-Exciting New National STD Curriculum
+National STD Curriculum

 The National STD Curriculum is a free educational Web site from the University of Washington STD Prevention Training Center and the University of Washington.
 This project is funded by a grant from the Centers for Disease Control and Prevention (CDC).